retentioneering/retentioneering-tools/docs/source/user_guides/funnel.rst

 Stages
 ~~~~~~

-Stages is required parameter for funnel() method, and it is a list of
+``Stages`` is required parameter.
+It should contain a list of event names
-event names you are interested to observe in the funnel.
-For each
+you would like to observe in the funnel.

-specified stage we calculate and show:
+For each specified stage event, the following will be calculated:

 - absolute unique number of user_id’s who reach this stage at least once.
-- percentage from the first stage (“% of initial”)
+- conversion from the first stage (`% of initial`)
-- percentage from the previous stage (“% of previous”)
+- conversion from the previous stage (`% of previous`)

 The order of stages on the funnel plot corresponds to the order in which
 events are passed in ``stages`` parameter.